FrederickBun/dragonhome-portfolio/src/content/uses/02-blog-collection/index.md

 ---
 title: "Blog Collection"
-description: "How to add posts to your blog."
+description: "How to add posts to your uses."
 date: "Mar 21 2024"
 ---

-The `blog` collections is found in `src/content/blog`.
+The `uses` collections is found in `src/content/uses`.

-Working with the `blog` collection:
+Working with the `uses` collection:

 ```
-📁 /src/content/blog
+📁 /src/content/uses
 └── 📁 post-1
       └── 📄 index.md
 └── 📁 post-2